Integrating CSR into Management Control Systems

 There are numerous benefits to this integrated approach.
 Firstly, it allows organizations to identify and seize opportunities for social impact that are aligned with their core business.
 This strategic alignment enhances the effectiveness of CSR initiatives and ensures that they are not siloed or peripheral to the main operations.

-Read Also: Current Definition of Management Control
+Read Also: The Role of Accountability in Management Control

 Secondly, integrating CSR into management control systems improves accountability and transparency.
 By setting clear CSR objectives and measuring performance against them, organizations can demonstrate their commitment to social responsibility and build trust with stakeholders.